Saturday, 5 January, 12:00 noon–1:15 p.m., 205, Hynes

 Using studies of Asian and American rhetorics, the presenters offer a framework to address challenges confronting comparative scholarship: moving beyond paradigms of sameness and difference, spanning national boundaries, considering how scholars are positioned in sociohistorical contexts, fostering communication across cultures, and revising Greco-Roman, Euro-American, and orientalist biases.

-General Literature – Rhetoric and Rhetorical Theory
+Genre, Theory, Method – Rhetoric and Rhetorical Theory

 No comments have been posted for this session.
 Log in